meshery/meshery/docs/pages/guides/meshmodel.md

 **Step 2.
 Accessing Meshmodel Summary**

-To view **MeshModel Summary** panel, select the **MeshModel Summary** tab.
-By doing so, you will be able to view all the models, components and relationships of MeshModel.
+To view **MeshModel Summary**, select the **MeshModel Summary** tab.

-The **MeshModel Browser Summary** provides a brief about all the different types of infrastructues that it manages, it models all the infrastructures that it manages.
+The **MeshModel Browser Summary** provides a brief about all the different types of infrastructues and service meshes that it manages, Meshery models all the infrastructures that it manages.
 The model has a particular set of components.
-You can take advantage of MeshModel summary by looking about the configuration of a component from the data table.
+Advantage of MeshModel summary can be taken by looking to the configuration of a component from the available data table.
 At present, in Meshery environment there are around 124 Models and these models have their components.

 <a href="{{ site.baseurl }}/assets/img/meshmodel/settings-meshmodel-summary.png"><img alt="MeshModel Summary" style="border-radius: 0.5%;" style="width:700px;height:auto;" src="{{ site.baseurl }}/assets/img/meshmodel/settings-meshmodel-summary.png" /></a>